microsoft/DMF/Dmf/Modules.Library/Dmf_QueuedWorkItem.md

 * ClientBuffer is accessible only while this callback executes.
 * Use `DMF_QueuedWorkItem_StatusSet()` to set the NTSTATUS for callers of `DMF_QueuedWorkItem_EnqueueAndWait()`.
+* Always return ScheduledTask_Result_Success from this callback.
+The return value is only present for legacy reasons.

 -----------------------------------------------------------------------------------------------------------------------------------